 Challenge number Detail of challenge 1.
-Phonics/Reading We know that being able to read opens the whole curriculum for children.
-Entry data for EYFS (Early Years Foundation Stage) groups show in school data and phonics screenings show lower attainment for disadvantaged pupils.
-Assessments, observations, and discussions with pupils suggest disadvantaged pupils have greater difficulties with phonics than their peers.
+Phonics/Reading We know that being able to read opens up the whole curriculum for children.
+Entry data for EYFS groups show in school data and phonics screenings show lower attainment for disadvantaged pupils.
+Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
+23-24 update: the demographics of EAL pupils is changing and this will have greater impact on phonics/early reading.
 2. Vocabulary Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from EYFS through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
-3. Writing Gap analysis and internal monitoring highlighted that lockdown and the over reliance on online teaching impacted heavily on writing especially for disadvantaged pupils.
-4. Maths Internal assessments indicate that maths attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+23-24 update: the demographics of EAL pupils is changing and this will have greater impact on vocabulary development/retention.
+3. Writing Gap analysis and internal monitoring highlighted that lockdowns and the over reliance on online teaching impacted heavily on writing especially for disadvantaged pupils.
+23-24 update: the demographics of EAL pupils is changing and this will have greater impact on writing outcomes across the school.
+4. Maths Internal assessments indicate that maths attainment among disadvantaged pupils is generally below that of non-disadvantaged pupils.
 This includes reception baseline data.
 5. Attendance Attendance data for pre-pandemic (2019-2020) showed that the attendance of disadvantaged pupils was very low 91.3%.
 Good attendance has a strong correlation with good academic outcomes for pupils.
 It also helps to improve friendships, social skills, team values, life skills and cultural awareness.
 Good attendance is key to meet other challenges.
-6. SEMH (Social, Emotional and Mental Health) Our assessments (including pupil voice), observations and discussions with pupils and families have identified social and emotional issues for many pupils due to a lack of enrichment opportunities during school closure.
+23-24 update: the demographics of EAL pupils is changing and this will have greater impact on attendance and Persistent Absence across the school.
+6. SEMH Our assessments (including pupil voice), observations and discussions with pupils and families have identified social and emotional issues for many pupils due to a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment.